lathan-l/tahanea/_posts/2025-01-31-soup-enthusiasm.md

 Voronaya (2022) [Psychological analysis of “The sims 3” computer simulation game discourse: opportunity to create models of sustainable behavior](chrome-extension://efaidnbmnnnibpcajpcglclefindmkaj/https://www.e3s-conferences.org/articles/e3sconf/pdf/2022/30/e3sconf_interagromash2022_04015.pdf)
 Hengari (2023) [Determining the accuracy of The Sims 2 as a model for life](https://journals.le.ac.uk/index.php/jist/article/view/4382) (spoiler: it is not accurate)

-I would also love to read that (hi Santa!):  [Gee, James Paul, and Elisabeth R. Hayes.
+I would also love to read this(hi Santa!):  [Gee, James Paul, and Elisabeth R. Hayes.
 2010.
 Women and Gaming: The Sims and 21st Century Learning](https://www.amazon.com/Women-Gaming-Sims-Century-Learning/dp/0230623417 ).